 When you talk to lenders about hotel financing, they will look at a few key numbers:

-• Net Operating Income (NOI): Total revenue minus operating expenses, excluding debt service.
-This figure determines cash flow available to cover loan payments.
+- Net Operating Income (NOI): revenue minus operating expenses, before debt service.
+This is the cash flow that has to cover the loan payments every month.

 Hotel Financing Options